Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:setups}, we introduce the population models, detectors, and the detecting strategy.
-In Sec.~\ref{sec:BDEC}, taking B-DECIGO \citep{Kawamura:2020pcg} and one population model as an example, we illustrate typical observational characteristics of sources.
-We found that BNS sources in decihertz GW detectors can be divided into 3 categories with distinct abilities in providing location and timing information.
-Section~\ref{sec:ET} compares the predictions from B-DECIGO with that from ET, and Secs.~\ref{sec:dets} and~\ref{sec:pops} compare the detection prospects using other decihertz detectors and other population models, respectively.
+In Sec.~\ref{sec:setups}, we introduce the population models, and relavent GW detectors.
+In Sec.~\ref{sec:abc} we propose the realistic detecting strategy and provide a new classification of BNS sources.
+In Sec.~\ref{sec:BDEC}, taking B-DECIGO \citep{Kawamura:2020pcg} and one population model as an example, we illustrate typical characteristics of the three BNS categories with distinctive localization and timing abilities, then briefly discuss the implication on EM detections.
+Section~\ref{sec:ET} compares the predictions from B-DECIGO with that from 3G detectors, and Secs.~\ref{sec:dets} and~\ref{sec:pops} compare the detection prospects using other decihertz detectors and other population models, respectively.
 In Sec.~\ref{sec:conf}, we briefly discuss the influence of the GW foreground from compact binaries on detection rates.
 Section~\ref{sec:sum} concludes the study.
 Appendices give more information on the merger rate calculation and GW foreground from unresolved double compact objects.
 Throughout this paper, we use geometrized units in which $G=c=1$.